 Well, if you are an IAS/IPS aspirant just beginning preparation, don’t start with the notion that UPSC CSE is so tough that it will take multiple attempts to clear this exam.

 There is still 10% of candidates who became toppers in the first attempt itself.
-An early alignment to the requirements of the UPSC CSE and right guidance can cut-short the time-frame required to clear the ‘IAS exam’.
+An early alignment with the requirements of the UPSC CSE and the right guidance can cut short the time frame required to clear the ‘IAS exam’.